tardate/LittleCodingKata/factor/move-nums/README.md

 ## Notes

-The [interview question of the week (2026-02-09)](https://buttondown.com/cassidoo/archive/everyone-deserves-the-space-to-change-and-for/) asks us rearrange an array:
+The [interview question of the week (2026-02-09)](https://buttondown.com/cassidoo/archive/everyone-deserves-the-space-to-change-and-for/) asks us to rearrange an array:

 > Given an integer array and a number n, move all of the ns to the end of the array while maintaining the relative order of the non-ns.
 Bonus: do this without making a copy of the array!
 >